zagara2/bamazon_2/README.md

 ## Future Plans for Improvement
-* Program the app to track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store (add "manager view" and "supervisor view").
+* Program the app to track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store (add "manager view" and "supervisor view" in addition to the existing "customer view").